Private Nameservers & Authoritative DNS

 Back in vWHM → Server Setup, under Authoritative DNS:

-- Confirm the status shows DNS engine: installed, Service: running, and Port 53: listening.
+- Confirm the status block shows DNS engine (PowerDNS): installed, Service: running, and Port 53: listening.
+It also reports how many zones the server currently hosts.

 - Tick "Automatically create a DNS zone for each new hosting account."